KartikTalwar/gmail.js/README.md

 Complex:
   - action - the name of the new DOM observer
-  - args - an object containin properties for each of the supported DOM observer configuration agruments:
+  - args - an object containing properties for each of the supported DOM observer configuration arguments:
     - class - the class of an inserted DOM element that identifies that this action should be triggered
     - selector - if you need to match more than just the className of a specific element to indicate a match, you can use this selector for further checking (uses element.is(selector) on matched element).
 E.g. if there are multiple elements with a class indicating an observer should fire, but you only want it to fire on a specific id, then you would use this
     - sub_selector - if specified, we do a jquery element.find for the passed selector on the inserted element and ensure we can find a match